Qusaihija/Nginx-with-ModSecurity-and-OWASP-CRS-for-Juice-Shop/README.md

 - (Optional) OWASP Juice Shop container running (if you want to test the full setup)

 ## Quick Start
-1. Build the Docker image anc create a network:
+1. Build the Docker image and create a network:
    ```bash
    docker build -t nginx-modsecurity .
    docker network create juice-net